4.4 Configuring Data Security for Exadata Storage Servers

 When configuring DB-scoped security, you perform actions on both the database and storage servers.

 These steps are for configuring DB-scoped security for a single Oracle ASM cluster and the databases that are clients of that Oracle ASM cluster.
-The examples in these steps assume that the Oracle ASM software owner is the user grid
+The examples in these steps assume that the Oracle ASM software owner is the user grid and each Oracle Database home is owned by a different operating system user.

 - The combination of the Oracle Database client unique name and the Oracle ASM Cluster used by the database client must be unique in your environment.